yuansfer/woocommerce_yuansfer/README.md

 1. The customer places an order on your website and chooses to pay with Alipay, WeChat Pay or China Union Pay.
 2. The customer is redirected to the Alipay or WeChat Pay website/App to log in and is prompted to confirm payment within the e-wallet.
 3. The payment status is communicated to you in real-time.
 4. We remit the collected payments to you in 2 business days.

 = About Yuansfer =

 As the world becomes increasingly interconnected and cross border purchases are growing exponentially- both in stores and online; businesses are now faced with the challenge of trying to meet the consumers’ demand for seamless payments.
 Yuansfer seeks to empower merchants with reliable global payment technology and help them expand to international markets.
 We are a global company ourselves with offices in New York City, Los Angeles and China.
 And we take pride in growing business from local to global, while bridging the gap between US brands and Chinese consumers with our proven payment solutions.

 == Installation ==

-Please note, v1 of this plugin requires WooCommerce 2.6 and above.
+Please note, this plugin requires WooCommerce 2.6 and above.

 = Automatic installation =

 Automatic installation is the easiest option as WordPress handles the file transfers itself and you don’t need to leave your web browser.
 To do an automatic install of, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.

-In the search field type “WooCommerce Yuansfer Payment” and click Search Plugins.
+In the search field type “Yuansfer Payment for WooCommerce” and click Search Plugins.
 Once you’ve found our plugin you can view details about it such as the point release, rating and description.
 Most importantly of course, you can install it by simply clicking "Install Now".

 = Manual installation =